open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 # How to use a service

-Services are one of the central mechanisms of code sharing in an open pioneer client application.
+Services are one of the central mechanisms of code sharing in an Open Pioneer Trails client application.
 Instead of using global variables (or singletons), services are started per-application instance.

 Builtin dependency injection support allows services to declare their dependencies on other services.